brennanp93/Closet-Tracker/README.md

 # Closet-Tracker App
-I created this app to track the inventory of my closet!
-Over the years I have collected a number of items in my closet that mean a lot to me.
+The Closet Tracker was created to keep track of those prized possessions in your closet.
-Because of this, I wanted to be able to upload my favorite pieces of my closet in order to keep track of them as well as notate any important pieces of information.
+I wanted a place where I could upload my favorite pieces of clothing - pieces that have a great story or the ones purchased from a small business.
-For example, I can add notes indicating if I sold or donated a particular item.
-I can also add a text note that might tell me if an item fits or not, or maybe there is a hole in the knee of a pair of jeans.
+The Closet Tracker allows the user to upload images and details of whatever item they choose.
+From there, you can add additional notes later on if you'd like.
-This app also keeps track of the date that the note was made so I can better track and additional notes I make.
+For example, maybe you sold or donated a particular item?
+You can indicate that.
+You can even add a text note that might remind you if an item fits or not, or maybe there is a hole in the knee of a pair of jeans and when that hole appeared.

 # Screenshots:
 <img src="https://i.imgur.com/rH8o1pc.png">